How to Sue a Company Without a Lawyer: Your DIY Legal Guide

 Can I sue a large corporation in small claims court?

 Yes.
 The size of the company doesn't matter.
 What matters is the amount you're claiming and whether you can properly serve them.
-Large corporations have registered agents in every state.
-They're actually easier to serve than a fly-by-night contractor.
+Large companies have registered agents in every state.
+They're often easier to serve than a fly-by-night contractor.

 What if the company has lawyers and I don't?

-Many states don't allow attorneys to appear in small claims court.
-Even in states that do, a well-organized self-represented plaintiff with good documentation often wins.
-The judge knows the playing field.
-Your job is to have the facts on your side and prove it.
+Many states don't allow attorneys in small claims court.
+Even in states that do, a well-organized plaintiff with good documentation often wins.
+The judge knows the setup.
+Your job is to have the facts and prove them.

 What if I win but they don't pay?

 Winning a judgment and collecting are two different things.
-If the defendant ignores the judgment, you can use tools like wage garnishment, bank levies, and property liens to collect.
-This does take additional steps.
-It's worth knowing going in.
+If the defendant ignores the judgment, you can use wage garnishment, bank levies, and property liens to collect.
+It takes extra steps.
+It's worth knowing this going in.

 How long does the process take?